xxh/xxh-plugin-xonsh-example/README.md

-# Create your xxh plugin
+# Create your xonsh xxh plugin
 1. Fork this repo
 2. Edit the plugin files:
     * `pluginrc.xsh` -  this script will be executed on the host when you connect to the host.
 Put here your functions, environment variables, aliases and whatever you need.